 Find out more about international shipping to Australia and secure a 5% discount

-When exchanging your money from UK to Australia, you want to get the best rate possible while also receiving a smooth transaction.
-Banks may seem like the easiest way to go, but they may not give you the best exchange rate and you could end up paying huge transfer fees to move money abroad.
+When exchanging your money from your local currency like GBP to Australian Dollars, you want to get the best rate possible while also receiving a smooth transaction.
+Banks may seem like the easiest way to go, but they may not give you the best exchange rate and you could end up paying huge transfer fees to moving money abroad.
 Shop around for the best deal and check out foreign exchange specialist companies.
 You can view some recommended companies and get additional tips on international currency exchange in our expat finance section.

-When you do move money from the UK to Australia, you’ll need an Australian bank account.
+When and when you decide you are finally moving to Australia, you’ll need an Australian bank account.
 When choosing your bank, consider any application or account fees, as well as how many branches and ATMs there are in your new location.
 There are a number of major banks in Australia, with the biggest being Westpac, ANZ, NAB, HSBC and Commonwealth Bank.
 Choosing the right bank for you will depend on your situation, finance and personal requirements.
 Also consider if you’re current bank has a partnership with an Australian bank as this could save you money on international transfers.

 Find out about starting an Australian bank account on the following websites:

 Commonwealth Bank of Australia – Moving To Australia